Anti-Chinese sentiment in the United States: Hu Anming

-In February 2020, University of Tennessee professor Hu Anming was indicted under the China Initiative.
+In February 2020, University of Tennessee Professor Hu Anming was indicted under the China Initiative.
 He was one of several Chinese-born researchers arrested and accused of failing to disclose their ties with China under the China Initiative.

 During Hu's trial in June 2021, an FBI agent admitted to falsely accusing the professor of being a Chinese spy, using baseless information to place him on the federal no-fly list and spying on him and his son for two years.
 The FBI agent, Kujtim Sadiku, also admitted to using the false information to press Hu to become a spy for the United States government.
 No evidence was ever discovered that suggested Hu, who is an internationally recognized welding technology expert, had ever spied for China.
 The defense lawyer argued that Hu was targeted by federal agents determined to find Chinese spies where there were none, and when agents failed to secure an espionage charge, they turned instead to a charge of fraud.

-The case was declared a mistrial, raising concerns over whether the Justice Department was over-reaching in its hunt for Chinese spies.
+The case was declared a mistrial, raising concerns over whether the Justice Department was over-reaching in its investigation of suspected spies.